Frequently asked questions are available on the following topics:

 The application forms for area of practice endorsement are available on the Board’s website on the Forms page under Endorsement of registration.

-If you have completed a Board-approved registrar program use form AECR-76.
+If you meet the qualification requirements and have completed a Board-approved registrar program use form AECR-76.

-If you completed equivalent training overseas, or if you completed an accredited Australian doctorate under transition provisions, use form AEAT-76 and refer to information about the non-standard pathway
+If you completed equivalent training overseas, or if you completed an accredited Australian doctorate under transition provisions, refer to information about the non-standard pathway and use form AEAT-76 when you are ready to apply for endorsement.

 The APS college membership requirements are closely aligned with the Board’s area of practice endorsement requirements and you may be able to complete an advance supervised practice program that meets the requirements for both concurrently.